CodesbyUnnati/Snakes_and_Hackers/README.md

-# Snakes🐍 and Hackers 🎲
+# Snakes🐍 and Hackers 🎲 Hackathon Submission

+# Money Potter🎩

 <b>Let's see who leads to the bankruptcy of each other and head over to play Monopoly.</b>
 <br>